valmotor2/crud-users-certificates-openvp/README.md

 # Be aware!

-**This is only module, no auth, oath, no firewall or anything sutff.**
+**This is only module, no auth, oath, no firewall or anything stuff.**